lenasterg/ls-wp-ccsearch/README.md

 ## Description

 WP CCSearch helps you search millions of free photos using the CCsearch API (https://api.creativecommons.engineering/#tag/image)  then insert the original image into content or set as featured image very quickly.
+It allows the user to filter the provider source.
 The plugin is inspired and based on the https://ccsearch.creativecommons.org/ and it wouldnt't be possible without the Creative Commons Catalog API https://api.creativecommons.engineering/

 After the plugin's activation, you can see the "Image via CCSearch"  button above the editor and as option into the "Add Media" pop-up window.